Mixing and matching is the name of the game this season and nothing says eclectic-chic like a smart mix of textures, styles and colours.

 Shopping during the Holidays is not always the easiest task.
 Not only does the list of people that you have to buy for grow annually, but everyone on that list also has different tastes, desires, and expectations.
 Whether it’s for someone that you know very well or simply a thank you for someone hosting a festive evening, finding the appropriate present can be unfortunately a long and frustrating experience.

 The 1960’s were marked with fashion, culture, and by trends.
 It was the golden age where bright colours, the endless array of patterns, and a multitude of geographical shapes appeared.
 Fashion exploded, fabrics and textures developed into new classics, and conformity became unorthodox.
-These are the trademarks that first come to our minds when we think of the sixties.
-This was our inspiration for the creation of our new line of accessories; patterns, colours, fabrics, and of course timelessness.

 To me, there is nothing more delightful design-wise than marble.
 When it comes to designing or styling a space, I always like to include a touch of marble.
 I think it can entirely make a space; it adds quiet, timeless luxury and shows confidence in understanding materials.